UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team02-streetviewseg.md

 In this project, we build everything upon the Segformer model.
 Segformer is a transformer-based semantic segmentation model designed to be simple and accurate.
 It contains two main parts: encoder and decoder.
 The encoder is MiT (Mix Transformer), a hierarchical Transformer that produces 4 multi-scale feature maps.
 It uses overlapped patch embeddings and an efficient attention design.
 The decoder is a lightweight All-MLP decoder.
-It linearly projects each of the 4 feature maps to the same channel size, upsamples them to the same resolution, concatenates and fuses them with an MLP, then outputs per-pixel class scores
+It linearly projects each of the 4 feature maps to the same channel size, upsamples them to the same resolution, concatenates and fuses them with an MLP, then outputs per-pixel class scores.
 ![Segformer]({{ '/assets/images/team02/segformerArch.png' | relative_url }}){: style="width: 400px; max-width: 100%;"}
 *Fig 1.
 Segformer Architecture, consists of a hierarchical Transformer encoder to extract coarse and fine features and a lightweight All-MLP decoder to fuse these multi-level features and predict the segmentation mask* [1].